changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

   ![Create agent](images/create_second_agent.png)

-You can choose to create the agent from scratch or from a template, and provide a name and description.
+You can choose to create the agent from scratch or from a template, once you select the type you will need to provide a name and description for your agent.

 Start by entering the following: